Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 Azure IoT Hub is a fully managed Azure service.
 This service enables reliable and secure bi-directional communications between millions of Internet of Things (IoT) devices and a solution back end.
 One of the biggest challenges that IoT projects face is how to reliably and securely connect devices to the solution back end.
 To address this challenge, IoT Hub:

--   Offers reliable device-to-cloud and cloud-to-device hyper-scale messaging.
+-   Offers reliable device-to-cloud and cloud-to-device hyper-scale messaging

--   Enables secure communications using per-device security credentials and access control.
+-   Enables secure communications using per-device security credentials and access control

--   Includes device libraries for the most popular languages and platforms.
+-   Includes device libraries for the most popular languages and platforms

 This tutorial shows you how to:

--   Use the Azure portal to create an IoT hub.
+-   Use the Azure portal to create an IoT hub

--   Create a device identity in your IoT hub.
+-   Create a device identity in your IoT hub

 -   Create a simulated RFID device sends messages to your IoT Hub

 In this task you will find three projects:

--   **CreateDeviceIdentity**, which creates a device identity and associated security key to connect your device app.
+-   **CreateDeviceIdentity**, which creates a device identity and associated security key to connect your device app

--   **SimulatedDevice**, which connects to your IoT hub with the device identity created earlier, and sends a telemetry message every second by using the MQTT protocol.
+-   **SimulatedDevice**, which connects to your IoT hub with the device identity created earlier, and sends a telemetry message every second by using the MQTT protocol

--   **Telemetry**, which if you opt in Microsoft will get usage about how you use IoT Hub.
+-   **Telemetry**, which if you opt in, Microsoft will get usage about how you use IoT Hub

 ### Help references
 |    |            |